yRezaei/Arch-linux-installation/README.md

 ```
 ip addr
 ```
-### Now use any shell that supports copy/past and continue the installation

-## For German keyboard
+### For German keyboard
 ```
 loadkeys de-latin1
 ```

-## For deleting entire disk and creating one single partition
+### Now use any shell that supports copy/past and continue the installation

+---

+## Now let's create a root (/) partition, format it as ext4 and mount it.
 ```
 echo -e "o\nn\n\n\n\n\na\n\nw\n" | fdisk /dev/sda \
 && mkfs.ext4 /dev/sda1 \
 && mount /dev/sda1 /mnt
 ```
+---

-## Install base packages
+## Now we need to install base packages for running the OS
 ```
 pacstrap /mnt base \
 && genfstab -U -p /mnt >> /mnt/etc/fstab
 ```
+---

-## Login into OS as root for further preparation
+## For further installation, we login into the OS
 ```
 arch-chroot /mnt
 ```
+---

 ## Setup keyboard layout and timezone
 ```